 The worldwide emergency measures taken to combat the COVID-19 pandemic may continue, could be expanded, and could also be reintroduced in the future following relaxation.
 As governments implement monetary and fiscal policy changes aimed to help stabilize economies and capital markets, we cannot predict legal and regulatory responses to concerns about the COVID-19 pandemic and related public health issues and how these responses may impact our business.
-The COVID-19 pandemic, actions taken globally in response to it, and the ensuing economic downturn has caused significant disruption to business activities and economies.
-The depth, breadth and duration of these disruptions remain highly uncertain at this time.
-Furthermore, governments are developing frameworks for the staged resumption of business activities.
+The COVID-19 pandemic, actions taken globally in response to it, and the ensuing economic downturn have caused significant disruption to business activities and economies.
+The depth, breadth and duration of these disruptions remain highly uncertain at this time, even as governments have implemented frameworks for the staged resumption of business activities and variants of the virus continue to surface and threaten the progress made.
 As a result, it is difficult to predict how significant the impact of the COVID-19 pandemic, including any responses to it, will be on the global economy and our business.
 We have outlined these risks in more detail below.